Mononucleosis (Mono)Skip to the navigation

 Symptoms of mono can be more severe and last longer in people who have an impaired immune system or a rare genetic condition called X-linked lymphoproliferative syndrome.

-The symptoms of infectious mononucleosis, such as a sore throat and fever, are found in many other conditions as well.
+The symptoms of infectious mononucleosis, such as a sore throat and fever, also are found in many other conditions.

 - A sore throat is worst during the first 3 to 5 days and gradually improves over the next 7 to 10 days.